rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 <hr/>

 # Environment
-The target host is a fully-patched Windows 10 workstation with Carbon Black and Cortex XDR.
+The target host is a fully patched Windows 10 workstation with Carbon Black and Cortex XDR.
 - <b>Carbon Black</b>: Aggressive software restriction - prevents execution of unknown executables, including DLLs, VB/JS scripts, and drivers.
 PowerShell is allowed since it is part of the Windows base system, but see below.
 - <b>Cortex XDR</b>: Sophisticated endpoint protection, very effective at detecting and blocking threats.